rajhseg/Architectures/README.md

       expose only interfaces and composition root using public access specifiers (ex IAuthorService, RegistorService())

-      usecase implementation should have transactions implemented using IUnitOFWork and ITransaction interface
+      usecase (AuthorService) implementation should have transactions implemented using IUnitOFWork interface

 ```